Our family cut the cord on traditional cable TV a couple of years ago.

 Philo TV Review Summary

 Philo is an over-the-top streaming service that offers one of the lowest cost cable TV packages available anywhere.
-Their packages start at just $16/month!
+Their packages start at just $20/month!

 Some quick pros and cons of the service:

-- Low cost for basic cable TV packages: Starting at $16/month for the basic Philo package, and $20 for the expanded package.
+- Low cost for basic cable TV packages: Philo only costs $20/month for the 61 channel package.

 - Availability of many popular channels: Philo TV has many popular channels that you could get with any cable TV package.